SpivEgin/devenv/source/django/CONTRIBUTING.rst

 Contributing to Django
 ======================

-As an open source project, LegionMarket welcomes contributions of many forms.
+As an open source project, Django welcomes contributions of many forms.

 Examples of contributions include: